Integrated-Quantum-Photonics-Group/pleasant/README.md

 ## Features

-- loading of data from separate files containing
-  - wavelengths before and after each scan
-  - registered count rates during the scan
-- extendable to data saved in other schemes/formats
+- independent and extendable data loading functions
-- easy handling of measurement metadata with the dedicated `Measurement` class
+- convenient handling of measurement metadata with the dedicated `Measurement` class
-  - sensible treatment of excitation frequencies and registered count rates
   - access to measurement metadata (scan speed, scan range, user-defined description, ...)
   - rebinning of data
   - simple photon-count threshold filtering
+- typical PLE analysis routines, e.g. for the extraction of homogeneous and inhomogeneous linewidths
-  - fitting and plotting a sum of all scans powered by [lmfit](https://lmfit.github.io/lmfit-py/) and [matplotlib](https://matplotlib.org)
+  - fitting and plotting a sum of all PLE scans with [lmfit](https://lmfit.github.io/lmfit-py/) and [matplotlib](https://matplotlib.org)
   - fitting of individual PLE scans with a peak-like model (Gaussian, Lorentzian, Voigt, Pseudo-Voigt)
   - plotting of scans with or without fit
   - straight-forward export of scan fit results as a [pandas](https://pandas.pydata.org) dataframe retaining all measurement metadata